 The soil's infiltrative capacity determines the adequate sizing of the soil absorption system.
 The soil absorption system will ensure the proper infiltration of the treated effluent into the soil at all times.
-A qualified professional can determine through a field permeability test, laboratory soil particle-size analysis, or any other method approved by local regulations the soil's infiltrative capacity.
+The soil's infiltrative capacity is often expressed as a percolation rate (average time, in minutes, that is required for water to drop one inch in the soil), which a qualified professional can determine through a field permeability test, laboratory soil particle-size analysis, or any other method approved by local regulations.

-Once soil characteristics have been established, the size of the soil absorption system that will receive the Ecoflo linear biofilter's EL15 treated effluent can be determined.
+Once the soil characteristics have been established, the size of the soil absorption system that will receive the Ecoflo linear biofilter's EL30 treated effluent can be determined.
 The shape of the soil absorption system may vary depending on site constraints and applicable local requirements.
-Premier Tech recommends favoring long and narrow dispersal bed designs on contour (for example, the longer dimension perpendicular to the site slope).
+Premier Tech recommends favoring long and narrow dispersal bed design on contour (for example, the longer dimension perpendicular to the site slope).